-Behind every great man is a great woman…and, sometimes, a pill of a mother.
+Mary Ball Washington was quite the character.
+They say that behind every great man is a great woman…and, sometimes, a pill of a mother.
 Take George Washington, for example.
-Our first president made his way across the Delaware River, froze his buns off at Valley Forge, and led the fight for America’s independence, yet was helpless when it came to controlling his own mom.
+America’s first president made his way across the Delaware River, froze his buns off at Valley Forge, and led the fight for America’s independence, yet was helpless when it came to controlling his own mom.

 Mary Ball Washington was, if historians are to believed, something of a handful — a woman who got on her son’s last nerve and who no doubt had the big guy pulling out his powdered hair by the fistful.